NumEconCopenhagen/projects-2023-politgrammering/Examination/README.md

 # Examination project
 In this project we have been given three problems.
 The first one being "optimal taxation with government spending" where given a utility function and parameters we find the social optimal tax rate and government consumption.
-Here we find
+Here we generally find with a tax rate of 0.5 will make government spendig, optimal utlity and optimal social utility the highest, with different parameters for the latter.

 In the second problem "Labor adjustment costs"